codenio/virtual-pi/README.md

 - board

-	This Libary simulates pin of the respberry pi based on the board type
+	This Libary simulates pin of the raspberry pi based on the board type

 - busio